lehuukimlam/databricks_bank_churn/README.md

 This ensures that executive dashboards are never refreshed using invalid or structurally unsound data.
 Centralized, maintainable transformation logic

+**ETL Implementation Pipelines**

+- **Bronze layer**
+  Ingested raw customer data is exposed as a Bronze view, preserving the original structure and values without transformation.

+- **Silver layer**
+  Bronze data is cleaned and logically separated into:
+  - Customer private information (PII, governed for restricted access)
+  - Customer banking and behavioral information
+  This layer standardises data types and prepares datasets for analytical use.

+- **Gold layer**
+  Business-ready KPI datasets are created for dashboard consumption, including:
+  - Overall bank-level churn KPIs
+  - Churn KPIs grouped by customer segment

+Dependencies between layers are automatically managed and visualised by Databricks Pipelines, ensuring clear lineage from raw data to business outputs.

 ---

 ## 7. Orchestration (Databricks Jobs)

 A Databricks **Job** orchestrates the full analytics workflow:

-Run the Data Quality checks pipeline
+- Run the Data Quality checks pipeline

-Evaluate the data quality result
+- Evaluate the data quality result

-Refresh the core Bronze → Silver → Gold transformation pipeline only if validation passes
+- Refresh the core Bronze → Silver → Gold transformation pipeline only if validation passes

-Refresh dashboards
+- Refresh dashboards

 This design enforces a clear separation between:

-Data validation (control layer)
+- Data validation (control layer)

-Transformation and analytics delivery
+- Transformation and analytics delivery

-Data ingestion via Fivetran is triggered manually to avoid exposing credentials in a public repository.
+- Data ingestion via Fivetran is triggered manually to avoid exposing credentials in a public repository.
 The Job governs only internal analytics execution.

 ---

-## 8. Value Delivered
+## 8. Business Insights & Value Delivered

+### Using data from the dashboards:

-**Overall Bank Churn Dashboard**
+#### Overall Bank Churn Status

-Enables executives to:

-- Understand the severity of churn across the entire portfolio

-- Monitor overall churn rate, customer volume, and balance exposure

-- Assess risk, engagement, and loyalty characteristics at a high level
+- The bank is currently experiencing an approximate **18% churn rate**.
+- Based on general industry benchmarks, this suggests the bank is **small to moderately affected by churn**, although external industry-average data would be required for precise benchmarking.

-**Churn by Customer Segment Dashboard**
+#### Churn by Customer Segment Dashboard

-Enables commercial and strategy teams to:

-- Identify which customer segments are most affected by churn

-- Compare balance contribution and churn risk across segments

-- Understand whether higher-value or higher-risk customers are disproportionately leaving

-Together, these dashboards provide:

-- A consistent, trusted view of churn

-- Clear segmentation-level insights

-- A foundation for informed discussion, prioritisation, and future analysis
+Key observations include:

+- The bank operates functionally with a **small proportion of high-loyalty customers**, who dominate balance exposure due to significantly higher deposits.
+  Despite representing a small share of customers, this group contributes a disproportionate share of total balances (average balances are approximately **6× higher than the lowest segment**).

+- The **Mass customer segment** exhibits the **highest churn rate (approximately 40%)**.
+  - This segment contributes only about **6% of total deposits**
+  - It shows the **highest average risk score (≈0.34)**
+  - It represents the **second-largest customer group**, accounting for roughly **27% of total customers**

+#### Business Implication

+Given these patterns:
+- Churn risk is concentrated in lower-balance, higher-risk customer groups
+- Retention of high-value customers remains critical due to balance concentration
+- A more **new-user-friendly acquisition and retention strategy**—such as bundled products or preferential introductory rates—may help reduce churn in the Mass segment

 ---